phuoctan4141/WSL/Connect USB devices/USB Camera.md

 ⚠️ Reset your WSL distro.

-From an administrator command prompt on Windows, run this command.
+From an administrator Powershell on Windows, run this command.
 It will list all the USB devices connected to Windows.

 ```pwsh
 > usbipd wsl list